Derivation of the kinematic equations

 This is the second kinematic equation.

-Now, substitute, $v$ from the first kinematic equation in the second kinematic equation,
+Now substitute $v$ from the first kinematic equation into the second kinematic equation:

 $\Delta x=\dfrac{1}{2}(v_0+v_0+at)t$.